 Health checks, updates and other event-triggered processes can be automated saving the IT department time and ensuring the contact centre will not be disrupted by a potential costly technological failure.

-Cloud and hosted services allow for a more flexible way to acquire applications without having to deal with the costs associated with the procurement and maintenance of on-premise equipment.
+Cloud services allow for a more flexible way to acquire applications without having to deal with the costs associated with the procurement and maintenance of on-premise solutions.

 Cloud and Hosted services can reduce cost in the contact centre through: